leannedo/the-great-bucket-list/README.md

 - Other components: CategoryList, TodoList, FilterBar, etc.

 ### 4. Composing components
-This is the fun part.
-Composing all of the components in our main Dashboard view, and adjusting them so they can work perfectly together.
+This is the fun part: composing all of the components in our main Dashboard view, and adjusting them so they can work perfectly together.

 ### 5. Connecting logic
 The most strenuous part, including: